hyung-hwan/hawk/README.md

 - Bitwise AND/OR: `&`, `|`.
 - `|` also denotes pipes, so use parentheses when you mean bitwise OR.
+- `>>` is also used for append redirection; use parentheses when you mean right shift.

 Bitwise OR vs pipe example: